devenkapadia/treefy/README.md

 ## Basic Usage

-With this project, there is one test.py, which includes the usage of BinaryTree class, how to add nodes, traversals etc In addition to that, there are two custom functions provided: Max Path Sum and LCA for your reference
+With this project, there is one test.py, which includes the usage of BinaryTree class, how to add nodes, traversals etc.
+In addition to that, there are two custom functions provided: Max Path Sum and LCA for your reference

 ## Installation